What to know about Hurricane Milton as it churns toward Florida's Gulf Coast

 When will Milton make landfall and how strong will it be?

-Milton is expected to make landfall on Florida's central Gulf coast late Wednesday.
-Forecasters said Tuesday that although it will likely fluctuate in intensity, Milton will remain "an extremely dangerous hurricane " through landfall.
+Milton is expected to make landfall on Florida's Gulf coast late Wednesday or early Thursday.

 “We must be prepared for a major, major impact to the west coast of Florida,” Florida Gov. Ron DeSantis said Tuesday.

-As of Tuesday afternoon, Milton was about 520 miles (835 kilometers) southwest of Tampa with sustained winds of 155 mph (250 kph).
+As of Wednesday morning, the storm was about 250 miles (405 kilometers) southwest of Tampa with sustained winds of 155 mph (250 kph).

+“A northeastward motion with some increase in forward speed is expected" through Wednesday night, the hurricane center said.

 President Joe Biden, who postponed an overseas trip so he could remain at the White House to monitor Milton, warned that it "could be one of the worst storms in 100 years to hit Florida."